 Article courtesy of Donna Hargrove, D.O., Nutrition Editor Plant sterol research has been building since the 1950’s.
 The foundation is solid and the experts agree – plant sterols can play a role in cholesterol management.
 In fact, over 140 studies have shown that plant sterols can significantly lower LDL cholesterol levels.
 The FDA considers the […]

 Article courtesy of Donna Hargrove, D.O., Nutrition Editor Dietary Sources of Essential Fats EPA, DHA and ALA The three most nutritionally beneficial omega-3 fatty acids are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).
-These 3 fatty acids are essential because your body cannot make them and they must be consumed in the […]
+EPA and DHA are considered the best because they are 100% utilitzed by the body, while ALA must be […]

 Article courtesy of Donna Hargrove, D.O., Nutrition Editor Not all fats are bad.
 Eating too many saturated fats and trans fats is not good for your health.
 But polyunsaturated fats, particularly omega-3 fatty acids, have been shown to promote good health from infancy through adulthood.
 What is Docosahexaenoic Acid (DHA)?
 DHA is a long-chain omega-3 […]